Spicy Barbecue Pork Roast

 Because we are going to be cooking this beautiful pork roast using the indirect method on your barbecue I like to put an aluminum pan under the grate.
 It catches any of the fat that drips off the roast.
 This helps to avoid flare-ups and keep your barbecue from getting too dirty, so cleanup is a breeze.
 I’m all about making things as easy as possible, especially when it comes to cleaning up!

 - Pork rib roast (a pork loin roast will also work)

 - Garlic, peeled (you could use garlic powder in a pinch)

 - Onion coarsely chopped

 - Jalapeno peppers ribs and seeds removed and coarsely chopped

 - Kosher salt and fresh ground pepper to taste

 How long does it take to Barbecue a pork roast?

 The question is not how long does it take to barbecue a pork roast.
 The question should be at what temperature is my pork roast done.
 As with all meat, the cooking time will vary.
 You should never cook a roast for a certain period of time; you should cook it to the proper internal temperature.
-Having a good instant-read thermometer is critical to great barbecue.
-I used my Thermoworks Chef Alarm cooking alarm thermostat that is perfect for all types of roasts.
+Having a good instant-read thermometer is critical to a great barbecue.
+I used my Thermoworks Chef Alarm cooking alarm thermostat which is perfect for all types of roasts.